SAML-Toolkits/python3-saml/README.md

 auth = OneLogin_Saml2_Auth(req)   # Constructor of the SP, loads settings.json
                                   # and advanced_settings.json

-auth.login()      # This method will build and return a AuthNRequest URL that can be
+auth.login()      # Method that builds and sends the AuthNRequest
-                  # either redirected to, or printed out onto the screen as a hyperlink
 ```

 The ``AuthNRequest`` will be sent signed or unsigned based on the security info of the ``advanced_settings.json`` file (i.e. ``authnRequestsSigned``).